Harpita-P/Storytopia-LLMObs/README.md

 ### 2. Turning the Character into a Quest with the Quest Creator Agent

 We treat this agent as the “writer” of the experience — blending educational goals with fun, appropriate storytelling.
-Once the character is ready, the child selects a theme or lesson — for example, *kindness*, *sharing*, or *bravery*.
+Once the character is ready, the child / a parent selects a lesson theme – for example, *kindness*, *online safety*, or *learning to ride a bike*.

 ![Lesson Theme Selection Demo](https://github.com/Harpita-P/Storytopia/blob/17fef7ab21915f9e1713d21f08aad40ab70b20e9/LessonTheme.gif?raw=true)